Denis2105/project2_crud/Readme.md

 ##6.
 Installation/Startup Instructions

 Instructions for use are straightforward.
-Simply direct your browser to the application URL and load the page.
+Simply click on https://dbargainz.herokuapp.com/.
 You will have the option to Sign up, Log In, or just browse deals.
 As a registered user you will have the option to create, edit, or delete deals and upload pictures/links.
 It is similar in style to oZbargains.